stephanmg/wave3d/README.md

 data one needs to use an older version of the LIMEX plugin before running the simulation by: `git checkout 1384a90d0d1f75f582563e71cdf4295f17bfd474`.
 This is a bug and should be addressed soon by the Limex plugin devlopers hopefully.

+## Usage of "take_measurement"

+See line 612 - 653 in wave3d_branching.lua.
+Note that if line 629 - 649 is uncommented, there will be a "illegal hardware instruction" error.